Gilone/fenghao.github.com/_posts/2021-06-29-Beautiful-memories-at-Nokia.markdown

 description: Some Good memories at Nokia
 ---

+The header image is the logo of our main project, Gatekeeper.

 ![Mushrooms]({{site.url}}/assets/images/nokia/mushrooms.jpg)

 Our scrum team is called **Big Mushroom**!

 At Nokia, we mushrooms developed software together.
-We learned new frameworks, discussed problems and practiced clean code together in projects!
+We learned new frameworks, discussed problems and practiced clean code together in projects.
-We got along very happily and gained so much!
+We got along very happily and gained so much.

 <div class="side-by-side">
     <div class="toleft">